OlinDSA2025/olindsa2025.github.io/in_class/day06.md

 Last time, I asked you to think about the [adjacency list](https://en.wikipedia.org/wiki/Adjacency_list), which is a particular way to represent graphs in a computer program.

+Let's take a few minutes as a class to make sure we understand what we mean by adjacency list.

 To get us on the same page let's use the following definition of a Graph.
+We've made a small adjustment here to use sets instead of lists to represent our connections.

 ```kotlin
 class Graph<VertexType> {